Rupert Guinness, 2nd Earl of Iveagh: Biography

 Guinness was educated at Eton College and Trinity College, Cambridge.
 He was a lieutenant in the 1st London Volunteer battalion, and in March 1900 volunteered for active service in South Africa during the Second Boer War, where he served with the Irish Hospital Corps.
 He won a seat as a Unionist MP 1908–1910 for the East End constituency of Haggerston (previously held by the Liberals) in a 1908 by-election.
 He lost the seat in 1910, and from 1912 to 1927 was MP for Southend.
 He served as a captain in the Royal Naval Volunteer Reserve and was the first commanding officer of HMS President (London Division RNVR), from 1903 until 1920.
 In 1927 he succeeded his father as Earl of Iveagh and chairman of the family brewing business in Dublin and for thirty-five years directed its consolidation at home and its expansion abroad with the establishment of breweries in London, Nigeria and Malaya.

 A keen agriculturist, he cleverly transformed the barren sandy-soiled shooting estate at Elveden in Suffolk into a productive farm by ploughing in brewers' grains over decades, thereby creating humus.

 Rupert had by this time established his reputation as an able politician and enthusiastic supporter of science.
 Lord Iveagh had earlier persuaded his father to endow the Lister Institute for Preventive Medicine and served on the governing board; he became interested in the Wright-Fleming Institute of microbiology.
 Rupert also helped form the Tuberculin Tested Milk Producers Association researching into the eradication of tuberculosis-infected cattle, and was instrumental in establishing the National Institute for Research into Dairying, at Shinfield, Berkshire.

 In 1927 several of the most able students came from the Chadacre Agricultural Institute, to assist in the transformation of the Elveden Estate and help him with his revolutionary ideas.
 The brightest was a 21-year-old Victor Harrison, who arrived in 1933.
 Chadacre finally closed in 1989, but the Trust continues to this day, chaired by the present Lord Iveagh.
 Its income is used to support agricultural research work.

 Lord Iveagh realised the land had to be made more profitable and manure would be needed and therefore, in 1932 he started to buy in dairy cattle, keeping only those that passed the TB Test.
 In 1927 there were 120 cows, by 1962 there were 715 plus 816 young stock.
 Lord and Lady Iveagh took a keen interest in their Dairy Herds and prepared a 'family tree', which was regularly up dated, for every animal in their possession.

-He donated generous sums to Dublin hospitals and in 1939 presented to the Government his Dublin residence, Iveagh House (80 St Stephen's Green), now the Department of Foreign Affairs, and gave the gardens to UCD.
+He donated generous sums to Dublin hospitals and in 1939 presented to the Government his Dublin residence, Iveagh House (80 St Stephen's Green), now the Department of Foreign Affairs and Trade, and gave the gardens to UCD.